 TVAT Online was designed to provide an educational baseline for new victim services advocates (those with less than 3 years experience), as well as other criminal justice professionals such as probation and parole officers, attorneys, law enforcement, and military service providers can benefit from this training as well.

 Length of the Training

 TVAT Online consists of four distinct modules.
 References to victims' rights, mandated services, and statutes are current through the Regular 87th Legislative Session.

 - Module One: Ethics

 This module explores how personal attitudes, values and beliefs influence response to crime victims, identifies the purpose of a code of ethics and offers an ethical decision making model.

 - Module Two: Crime Victims' Rights

 This module identifies who is a crime victim and what statutory and constitutional rights they have (defined by Texas statutes), and offers tips on how to assist crime victims in exercising their crime victims' rights.

 - Module Three: The Role of the Victim Services Professional

 This module identifies the roles of community-based and system-based victim service professionals, mandated services, and effective service delivery throughout the different stages of the criminal justice process.

 - Module Four: Safety Planning

 Certificate of Completion

 A certificate indicating the completion of this four-hour training will become available for the student to print once all four modules, corresponding quizzes, and the evaluation are complete.

 - Registration: for new TVAT Online users.

 Additional Training Opportunities

-To support the continued educational needs of victim services professionals, the TVAT Calendar was developed to provide information on training/events held in Texas, upcoming/recorded webinars and more.
+To support the continued educational needs of victim services professionals, the Integrated Victim Services System (IVSS) provides information on training/events held in Texas, upcoming/recorded webinars and more.
 For more information, click here.